turbobabr/sketch-devtools-assistant/README.md

 Sketch DevTools Assistant is a scriptable application that provides a convenient way of running plugins and scripts from external applications like [Alfred](http://www.alfredapp.com/) using [AppleScript](http://developer.apple.com/library/mac/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) scripts.

 This technique works greate both with sandboxed and non-sandboxed versions of Sketch App.
-You have several options of running a script that are listed out below:
+You have several options of running a script that are listed below:

 #### Run script at absolute path

-> TODO: Description + Sandboxing warning for absolute paths!
+You can run a script file using absolute file path using the following AppleScript code:

 ```AppleScript
 tell application "Sketch DevTools Assistant"
 run script at path "~/Library/Application Support/com.bohemiancoding.sketch3/Plugins/MyPlugins/MakeMePretty.sketchplugin"
 end tell
 ```
+> WARNING: Be sure that your file is located in Sketch App plugins directory.
+In case it's located outside of it it won't work with sandboxed version of Sketch App downloaded from AppStore and with Sketch Beta since it's sandboxed now too.

 #### Run script with relative file path

-> TODO: Description + Beta/Release/Sandboxed warning for relative paths!
+If you don't want to mess up with absolute paths, you can use relative paths by puting a `.`(dot) symbol as a first path component instead of plugins root folder.
+Such path will be automatically resolved and replaced with absolute path depending on what Sketch App version is currently running.

+Here is an example of using of relative path in AppleScript:

 ```AppleScript
 tell application "Sketch DevTools Assistant"